FAQs

 High Frequency (HF)

-In underground utility locating, high frequency typically refers to signals like 480 kHz (used in the Pipehorn 800-H and 800-HL).
-High frequency excels at locating short, poorly grounded, or corroded conductors — conditions where low frequency signals may fail.
-HF signals can “jump” gaps (like ungrounded tracer wires or non-conductive gaskets in cast iron pipes) and energize smaller, isolated conductors.
-The trade-off is a higher chance of signal bleed in crowded corridors.
+In underground utility locating, high frequency typically refers to signals above 30 kHz (30,000 Hz).
+Pipehorn’s 480 kHz (used in the Pipehorn 800-H and 800-HL) excels at inductive locating, finding difficult or poor conductors, and other conditions where low frequency signals may fail.
+HF signals can “jump” gaps (like broken/corroded tracer wires or non-conductive gaskets in cast iron pipes) and energize smaller, isolated conductors.

 See Dual-Frequency Locators